wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-manage-files/includes/6-exercise-display-user-files.md

     }
     ```

     Notice the `if` statement skips over any folders or packages to only show the files.
-There's no way to filter these files in the API at this time.
+There's no way to filter these items in the API at this time.
 Also note that the files are rendered as anchor tags (hyperlinks).
 In the next exercise, you'll add a feature to download each file when this link is selected.

 1. At the end of the `displayUI()` function, right before the closing brace, add a call to `displayFiles()`.